Student mentorship

 École Polytechnique (X), Harvard University, McGill University, Yale University and University of Guelph students were mentored during their tenure in the Blanchette (McGill and X), Gerstein (Harvard and Yale) and Kremer (Guelph) laboratories, respectively.

-Alex Lan Rekkab Gill Qanita Turabi
+Rekkab Gill Qanita Turabi Seb Seager

 Rekkab Gill